mfthomps/Labtainers/README.md

 so you may want to logout/login, or start a new bash shell before using Labtainers the first time.

+August 30, 2022
-August 9, 2022
+- Use the X11 socket name when setting DISPLAY from a container's .profile August 9, 2022
 - Fix name of processValueMax function in grader.
 Issue #63